martinrybak/keyboard_avoider/README.md

 ![](keyboard_avoider.gif)

+In the video above, every colored area is embedded in its own `KeyboardAvoider`.

 ## Example

 ```
+import 'package:keyboard_avoider/keyboard_avoider.dart';

+class MyWidget extends StatelessWidget {
   @override
   Widget build(BuildContext context) {
     return KeyboardAvoider(
       child: Placeholder(),
     );
   }
+}
 ```

 ## Why not use a Scaffold?

 The `Scaffold` widget expects to be a full-screen widget.
 If the `resizeToAvoidBottomPadding` property is set to `true` (which is the default), it will adjust its bottom `padding` by the full height of the on-screen keyboard when it appears.
 In contrast, the `KeyboardAvoider` widget only insets its bottom `padding` by the actual amount obscured by the keyboard.
-This is especially useful when using tablet devices.
+This is especially useful when working with complex layouts on tablet devices.

 ## Auto Scroll